Mistake35/Cedar-Django/README.md

 **You can set `invite_only` to `True` if you want your site to be invite only** If you choose to make your website invite only, users can create invite codes and send them to others as a means of inviting new people to the website.
 Upon signing up, users are required to input a valid invite code in order to create an account.
 This can be useful for closed off communities or as a ditch effort to stop raids or whatever.
 Moderators and staff will be able to revoke a user's ability to add new users if need be.

-### Announcements appear on the side of the main page.
-If you have an announcement community, each post will appear there.

-`welcomemsgs` are visible on the front page when you aren't signed in.

 ## Other features include:
 - Mods can warn users.
 - Better audit logging system.
 - Purging is much easier now.
 - You can fucking ban people now without the Django panel.
 - Users and admins can turn off comments on posts.
-- Each and every ban is an IP ban automatically.
 - A page where every user can view collected data tied to their account.

 # YOU NEED